In this article, we are going to review several notable estate planning issues for non-citizens married to US citizens.

-The United States and a few other countries enacted the Uniform International Will Act pursuant to the International Institute for the Unification of Private Law (UNIDROIT) that establishes the criteria that must be met for an international will.
+The United States and a few other countries enacted the Uniform International Will Act pursuant to the International Institute for the Unification of Private Law (UNIDROIT) which establishes the criteria that must be met for an international will.

-Note: Since civil law countries don’t recognize trusts, a trust-based estate planning may not cross borders effectively.
+Note: Since civil law countries don’t recognize trusts, trust-based estate planning may not cross borders effectively.
 Also consider the fact that civil law countries may also treat a trust as an unrelated party, therefore, imposing their highest inheritance tax rate.
 It is worth mentioning also that some common law countries may impose taxes on transfers to trusts or periodic taxes upon trust property.